Skip to primary navigation Skip to content Skip to footer

 Now that you have all of your ingredients ready, let’s make some croquettes!
 Note that the dough should be made about a day in advance.
 While croquettes take some time to prepare, they aren’t very difficult and are absolutely delicious.

-9. Beat 2 eggs into a small bowl and pour breadcrumbs into another.
-Dip each croquette into the egg, followed by the breadcrumbs, and then drop them into the frying pan.
+8. Fry the croquettes.
+Heat up the olive oil in a large frying pan.
+You want at least half an inch of oil to ensure that the croquettes fry evenly.
+Beat 2 eggs in a small bowl and pour breadcrumbs into another.
+Dip each croquette into the egg, followed by the breadcrumbs, then lower them into the frying pan using a slotted spoon.
 Fry the croquettes until they are golden brown.

 If you want to try some traditional Spanish croquettes, join Food Lover Tour on an amazing culinary adventure!